oracle/weblogic-azure/subtemplate-src/admin-customDNSTemplate.md

 We provide an automation script to configure a custom DNS alias.
 The script lets you do the following:

   * If you have an Azure DNS Zone, it will create a DNS alias for the admin console on the existing DNS Zone.
-  * If you don't have an Azure DNS Zone, it will create the DNS Zone in the same resource group as the WebLogic cluster, then create the DNS alias for the admin console.
+  * If you don't have an Azure DNS Zone, it will create the DNS Zone in the same resource group as the {{ site.data.var.wlsFullBrandName }} cluster, then create the DNS alias for the admin console.

 ### Configure DNS Alias on an Existing Azure DNS Zone